All Products

 sudo chmod 755 $mount_path/log/yarn

-6. Run the following commands to run the script file, create service catalogs, and then delete the script file. $file_path specifies the path in which the script file is stored.
+6. Run the following commands to run the script file, create the service folders, and then delete the script. $file_path is the path to the script file.

 chmod +x $file_path